Char2sGu/angularity/docs/src/content/core/type-container/index.md

 Type Containers are widely used in Angularity for advanced type gymnastics.

-A Type Container is simply an empty object that carries type information, but enables infinite possibilities of advanced type inferences and manipulations.
+A Type Container is an empty object but carries specific TypeScript type information, enabling infinite possibilities of advanced type inferences and manipulations.

 The `$type` function produces a type container: